Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/2-sign-in-b2c/README.md

 * **Password reset**

 When a user clicks on the **forgot your password?** link during sign-in, **Azure AD B2C** will throw an error.
 To initiate the password reset user-flow, you need to catch this error and handle it by sending another login request with the corresponding password reset authority string.
+This is illustrated in [App.jsx](./SPA/src/App.jsx).

 ```javascript
 if (event.eventType === EventType.LOGIN_FAILURE) {